TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-In the other hand, if we use the email that we put in the registration, we obtain a good response:
+On the other hand, if we use the email we registered with, we obtain a good response:

 <br />